Dumping food, veggies and fruits and fur into compost dirt

 How to Compost Dog Hair and Cat Hair

 To compost your pet’s fur, start by collecting it using home grooming.
 You can use hair from bedding, clipping, combing, or shedding.
-We find these sustainable bamboo grooming tools to be very helpful, especially this dematting rake with stainless steel and bamboo or this bamboo pin comb.
 Be careful to avoid using hair from vacuums as the hair will be mixed with other non compostable items.
 Also stay away from synthetic carpets as these may contain synthetic fibers which will not break down in the compost pile and may contaminate the compost.
 You can mix the dog or cat hair with other greens or moist ingredients like kitchen scraps, as well as brown or dry ingredients like dead leaves.
 This allows the chemicals to come together to decompose.
 The fur adds nitrogen to the compost while the brown ingredients add carbon.

 Here are 5 ways to compost dog fur or cat fur: